 If you notice you have a consistent jaw ache, facial pain or worn-down teeth, consult a dentist.

 Brushing twice daily for 2 minutes and flossing once daily can strengthen your teeth.
-When you brush regularly, this helps to remove built-up plaque and bacteria from teeth.
+Brushing regularly helps remove built-up plaque and bacteria from teeth.

 Seeing the dentist every 6 months helps to keep your teeth and gums strong.
 Your dentist can identify areas that may need improvement as well as detect diseases early.